-Judge Park graduated from Mount de Chantal Visitation Academy, received a B.S. from Kent State University and her Juris Doctorate from the University of Akron School of Law.
+Judge Park graduated from Mount de Chantal Visitation Academy, received a B.S. in Integrated Life Sciences from Kent State University and her Juris Doctorate from the University of Akron School of Law.

 Judge Park served as a judicial clerk and then magistrate in the General Division of the Stark County Court of Common Pleas.
-She also served as an Assistant Law Director for the City of Alliance and as an Acting Judge in the Alliance Municipal Court.
+She also served as an Assistant Prosecutor for the City of Alliance and as an Acting Judge in the Alliance Municipal Court.

-Judge Park is the immediate past President of the Ohio Association of Probate Judges and served on the Executive Committee of the Ohio Judicial Conference.
-She is a member of the National College of Probate Judges, Ohio State Bar Association, and Stark County Bar Association.
+Judge Park is a past President of the Ohio Association of Probate Judges and served on the Executive Committees of the Ohio Judicial Conference and the Stark County Bar Association.
+She is a member of the National College of Probate Judges, Ohio State Bar Association and Stark County Bar Association.

 Judge Park received the 2017 Ohio Coalition of Adult Protective Services Honorable Judge Swift Award for effectively demonstrating leadership in facilitating effective working relationships at multiple levels by creating collaborative relationships.